Why a Four-Day Week Increases Productivity

 Gaining focus and productivity with a four-day work week

-Be honest with yourself: when you’re sat behind your desk, eight hours a day, are you working — I mean really working, full capacity, full concentration, maximum productivity — the whole time?
-Doubtful.
+In today’s fast-paced work environment, workers demand a four-day week to improve focus and work-life balance, believing they can achieve maximum productivity and engagement within a condensed schedule.
 If you added up all the time you spend making cups of tea, chatting with colleagues, getting distracted, distracting others, browsing Facebook, staring blankly at the wall, wishing you were at home… Wouldn’t it be better if you were?
 Those minutes and hours are dead time – no good to you, certainly no good to your employer.
 If you were promised an extra day off if you could get all your work done in four days, would you be more productive in those four days?
 What if that happened every week?

 In recognition of the new understandings of productivity and concentration (have you tried the Pomodoro method?
 It’s life-changing!), and in pursuit of happier and healthier employees, many companies have turned to the idea of a four-day week in an attempt to get the best out of their employees for four days a week, rather than a mediocre employee who’s just thinking about their next holiday, for five.
 The critical thing to remember here, and what some employers find challenging to get their heads (and their accountant’s heads) around, is that fewer hours don’t mean less work.
 It’s not just giving people an extra day off, hoping that they’ll work harder for the rest of the week.

-Making a success of a four-day week requires a shift in focus from hours to results.
+As the concept of a four-day working week gains momentum in the UK and globally, many businesses see this approach as a way to achieve high performance while supporting employee well-being.
 It’s not about how many hours you want staff to work but what you want them to do and achieve within a given time frame.
 If you’re getting the results you want and need, does it matter how long it takes?
 This also allows people to work at their own pace, self-motivate, and feel trusted and autonomous.
 It shows faith in your employees’ ability to do their job.
 A move toward KPIs rather than hours clocked as the measure of success at work and in business means that the job always gets done but also frees up vast amounts of time for people to spend being productive, engaged, and fulfilled in other areas of their lives.
 And as we know, happy and fulfilled people are great for business.

 Phil